-For permanent and temporary staff and school leaders, the staff attendance rate was 96% in 2010.
+For permanent and temporary staff and school leaders, the staff attendance rate was 96% in 2011.

-Proportion of staff retained from the previous school year.
+Proportion of staff retained from the previous school year

-From the end of the previous school year, 97% of staff were retained by the school for the entire 2010 school year.
+From the end of the previous school year, 95% of staff was retained by the school for the entire 2011 school year.